LamaAni/yapenv/README.md

 python_executable: null # Path to python executable (overrides python_version)
 venv_directory: .venv # Path to created virtualenv directory
 pip_config_path: null # Path to the pip.conf file
-inherit: false # Boolean, if true inherit parent directory's yapenv configuration file
+inherit: false # Boolean, if true inherit parent directory's yapenv configuration
 environments: [] # Optional environments, see environment configs

 # These values are inherited from and overwritten by environment configuration